djheiks/icinga2/README.md

 	- `ICINGAWEB2_DIRECTOR_MYSQL_DATA`: The database for icingaweb2 director (defaults to `icingaweb2_director`)
 - `DEFAULT_MYSQL_USER`: The MySQL user to access the database (defaults to `icinga2`)
 - `DEFAULT_MYSQL_PASS`: The password for the MySQL user. (defaults to *randomly generated string*)

-## Moving to separate MySQL-container

-1. Start your current container as always.
-1. Run `docker exec <container> i2-port-mysqldb`
-1. Shutdown the container
-1. Copy the MySQL datafolder from the `icinga2` container to your new `mariadb` container.
-1. Change the environment variable `DEFAULT_MYSQL_HOST` to point to your new MySQL container.
-1. Add the environment variable `MYSQL_ROOT_PASSWORD` to the icinga2 container, with the value of your password you currently set.
-1. Start your container**s**.

 # Reference